 Low-code platforms provide a framework that streamlines the development process.
 They can take care of various mundane tasks.
 A developer working on such a platform can focus all their time on coding core features and customization.
 Often, they’re able to deliver within hours something that would otherwise take days of traditional coding.

 Sometimes, low-code platforms allow for the participation of non-technical users.
 There, certain aspects of development can be handled with the visual editor, without writing any code.
 Only, at some point, a developer must step in and put the finishing touches on an application.

 Examples of no-code and low-code platforms

-There are many, many more free and low-cost tools available, many similar to each other but offering perhaps slightly different functionalities.
+In addition to the already mentioned Coupler.io, there are many more free and low-cost tools available, many similar to each other but offering perhaps slightly different functionalities.
 Here are some top examples: